ECommerce Platform

 Published by abraham • August 12, 2025

 Business leaders are making big moves in commerce platforms.
-Recent data shows 67% of them think over switching their platforms within three years.
+Recent data shows 67% of them think about switching their platforms within three years.
 This shift toward adaptable commerce platforms couldn’t come at a better time.
-US B2B eCommerce sales will reach $3 trillion by 2027.
+US B2B ecommerce sales will reach $3 trillion by 2027.

 Platform selection goes beyond feature comparison lists.
-Decision-makers face tough challenges with many pointing to implementation costs as their biggest problem.
-The reliable infrastructure behind ecommerce platforms remains crucial to success.
-Poor scalability brings real problems.
-Cart abandonment rates average 53% among mobile users, with mobile users leaving sites that load slower than three seconds.
+Decision-makers face tough challenges, with many pointing to implementation costs as their biggest problem.
+The reliable infrastructure behind ecommerce platforms remains crucial to success, as poor scalability brings real problems.
+Cart abandonment rates average 53% among mobile users, who leave sites that load slower than three seconds.

 Platform scalability has become essential now that companies rush to move their sales catalogs online.
 This piece dives into hidden features that determine ecommerce scalability and performance.
-These capabilities might not show up on typical comparison charts but ended up deciding if your business can grow freely.
+These capabilities might not appear in typical comparison charts, but they can be the deciding factor in whether your business can grow freely.

 Understanding Functional vs. Non-Functional Capabilities

-Decision-makers look at visible features while picking a scalable commerce platform.
-They want to know what the platform can do.
-This simple approach misses key capabilities that lead to success.
-The difference between functional and non-functional capabilities helps make better platform decisions.
+Decision-makers look at visible features while picking a scalable commerce platform—they want to know what the platform can do.
+However, this simple approach misses key capabilities that lead to success.
+Understanding the difference between functional and non-functional capabilities leads to better platform decisions.

 Functional requirements show what a system does—its features, behaviors, and operations.
 These requirements create the foundation of any commerce platform.
 They outline specific actions users take and processes the system performs.
 You’ll find these visible capabilities on feature comparison charts.